-You may want to look like your favorite movie star or singer or have the perfect look for Halloween, but choosing to change the look of your eyes with contact lenses could cause a lot of damage to your eyesight.
+You may want to look like your favorite movie star or singer, or have the perfect look for Halloween, but choosing to change the look of your eyes with contact lenses could cause a lot of damage to your eyesight if you get them without the input of your eye care professional.
 Decorative contact lenses are sometimes called, among other names:

 - fashion contact lenses

 - Halloween contact lenses

 - colored contact lenses

 - theatre contact lenses

 Decorative contact lenses just change the look of your eyes.
 They do not correct your vision.
 They can temporarily change your brown eyes to blue or make your eyes look like cat eyes or vampire eyes for Halloween.

 Did you know that these decorative contact lenses are actually medical devices?
 The U.S. Food and Drug Administration oversees their safety and effectiveness, just like contact lenses that correct your vision.

 Just like corrective contact lenses you should never buy contact lenses from a street vendor, a beauty supply store, flea market, novelty store or Halloween store—and you should always have a prescription.